yasiryagi/helpdesk/proposals/README.md

 #### Set Working Group Mint Capacity

 This effectively acts as a budget for a Working Group; the Lead and Worker payments are taken from this mint.
 The Working Group Lead will be unable to spend more than the limit established by this proposal.
-This proposal also does not add tokens to any residual funds remaining in the mint, it sets the mints capacity to exactly what is entered in the proposal once it is approved.
+This proposal also does not add tokens to any residual funds remaining in the mint, it sets the mint capacity to exactly what is entered in the proposal once it is approved.

 #### Slash Working Group Leader Stake